ArduPilot/ardupilot_wiki/dev/source/docs/code-overview-adding-support-for-a-new-mavlink-gimbal.rst

       respond to this by setting the internal variable to the value in the "param_value" field.

 #.
-Ardupilot will send angle requests to the gimbal via MAVLink which
+ArduPilot will send angle requests to the gimbal via MAVLink which
    will arrive as
    `COMMAND_LONG <https://mavlink.io/en/messages/common.html#COMMAND_LONG>`__
    messages with the "command" field set to MAV_CMD_DO_MOUNT_CONTROL